MaxDevv/FlashySurf/README.md

 - **Math & English Coverage**: Questions from both SAT sections
 - **Performance Tracking**: Tracks your accuracy with a small badge
 - **Explanation Feedback**: Provides detailed explanations for each answer
+- **Note-Taking**: Record your understanding of incorrect answers to reinforce learning
 - **Non-intrusive**: Designed to integrate into your browsing without being disruptive
 - **Customizable Frequency**: Control how often flashcards appear with the settings panel